Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities

 In the velocity gauge, expanding the kinetic energy produces the diamagnetic term

-often called the \revc{``seagull''} term.
+often called the {``seagull''} term.
 It couples two photons to matter in a single vertex and is essential for gauge invariance, correct sum rules, and boundedness of the Hamiltonian.
-Under the PZW transformation this term maps to the dipole self\revc{-}energy in \eqref{eq:HL-decomposed},
+Under the PZW transformation this term maps to the dipole self-energy in \eqref{eq:HL-decomposed},

-which plays the same stabilizing and gauge\revc{-}enforcing role in the length gauge.
-Two\revc{-}photon processes that are first\revc{-}order via $\hat{\mathbf A}^2$ in the velocity gauge appear at second order in the linear $-\,\hat{\mathbf D}\!\cdot\!\hat{\mathbf E}$ coupling in the length gauge; the total physical predictions coincide.
+which plays the same stabilizing and gauge-enforcing role in the length gauge.
+Two-photon processes that are first-order via $\hat{\mathbf A}^2$ in the velocity gauge appear at second order in the linear $-\,\hat{\mathbf D}\!\cdot\!\hat{\mathbf E}$ coupling in the length gauge; the total physical predictions coincide.